DRIVER EDUCATION OPTIONSfor Iowa Homeschooled Students

 Homeschooled students are to be charged the same fee that regularly enrolled students are charged.

 Parents who want to enroll their children in a public school driver education program should notify the school district well in advance -- preferably in writing (email correspondence is acceptable) to maintain a record of the request.

 If a child has been open enrolled into another school district, that district is responsible for providing a public school driver education program, if desired.
 The resident district can provide access to a driver education program, but is not required by law to do so.
-The open enrollment receiving district is required by law to provide driver education instruction to the open enrolled student, if it is desired.
+The district receiving the open enrollment is required by law to provide driver education instruction to the open-enrolled student, if it is desired.

 Homeschooling parents may also utilize private accredited driver education programs for their students.
 As with other driver education options, the student must hold a valid Iowa learner's permit.

 To view the most current list available of private driver education programs in Iowa, click here.